 Because remission is hard to define, it’s also hard to know how many people actually experience remission.
 Even when remission is defined by the clinical criteria, studies use different timelines to measure rates.
 That makes it even harder to know how often it happens and for how long.

-A 2017 review of RA remission studies found that remission rates ranged from 5 percent to 45 percent, based on standard criteria.
+A found that remission rates ranged from 5 percent to 45 percent, based on standard criteria.
 However, there was no standard period of time to define remission.
 To better understand future data, the review recommended setting standards for how long the low disease activity must last to qualify as remission.

 These numbers may not seem encouraging.
 But it may help to remember that people often define remission differently than doctors.
 Some people may experience long periods of time living symptom free, even though they’re not technically considered to be in remission.
 Experiencing this improvement in quality of life and freedom from pain can be more important, for some, than meeting a technical definition.